ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 The `int` type represents platform-dependent signed integers.
 This means `int` does not always have same the number of bits.
 It depends on underlying platform characteristics, such as processor architecture or operating system.
 Operations on `int` values are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Int`](/api/Int.html) modules.

-Usually, `int` has 31 bits in 32-bit architectures and 63 in 64-bit architectures because one bit is reserved for OCaml's runtime operation.
+Usually, `int` has 31 bits in 32-bit architectures and 63 in 64-bit architectures, because one bit is reserved for OCaml's runtime operation.
 The standard library also provides [`Int32`](/api/Int32.html) and [`Int64`](/api/Int64.html) modules, which support platform independent operations on 32- and 64-bit signed integers.
 These modules are not detailed in this tutorial.

 There are no dedicated types for unsigned integers in OCaml.
 Bitwise operations on `int` treat the sign bit the same as other bits.
 Binary operators use standard symbols.
 The signed remainder operator is written `mod`.
 Integers in OCaml have no predefined power operator.